klr227/EnvELab/Final_Project/Final_Project.md

 6. Both dyes were run through a sand-only column to obtain a baseline for the experiment (0 coagulant).
 7. The sand, coagulant and 100mL of water was added to a beaker for mixing.
 8. While mixing, pH was monitored.
 9. A basic solution of 0.5M NaOH was added until a pH of at least 6 was reached (Source: Water Treatment Coag).
-This was a necessary step because coagulant is largely ineffective in acidic conditions, and the aluminum in coagulant is makes the mixture acidic.
-This as also when flocs generally started to form.
+This was a necessary step because coagulant is largely ineffective in acidic conditions, and the aluminum in coagulant makes the mixture acidic.
+This is also when flocs generally started to form.

 ![](https://github.com/klr227/EnvELab/blob/master/Final_Project/Pictures/MeasuringpH.JPG)